Looking for a Temporary Solution to Manage Your Public Records Requests?

-Using the Excel Spreadsheet – Best Practices
+Using the Free Public Records Spreadsheet: Best Practices

-- Make it a habit to open this spreadsheet and update each request daily or more frequently as needed.
+- Make it a habit to open this spreadsheet template and update each request daily or more frequently as needed.

 - Use the processing columns to enter the current responsible party and notes as well as materials and time fees (where applicable).